 For the video, I used my Vitamix blender to make the hummus.
 I love my Cuisinart, but it isn't good for video because of the wand on top!

-Step 2: Add the rest of the ingredients and turn on for a minute.
+Step 2: Add the rest of the ingredients and turn the food processor on for a minute.
 You can use the hummus to make these yummy Quick & Easy Hummus Bowls!

-That is it, serve room temperature or cold drizzled with some olive oil.
+That is it; serve at room temperature or cold drizzled with some olive oil.

 Tips and Recipe FAQ: